ChenXiao61/Classification-Color-fundus-photos-transfer-learning-and-image-enhancement/README.md

 We combined the image enhancement algorithm with transfer learning to achieve the classification of color fundus photo.

-Firstly,we delete the meaningless photographs,crop the black area in the photographs use adjustbrightness.py to improve breghtness
+Firstly,we delete the meaningless photographs,crop the black area in the photographs and use adjustbrightness.py to improve brightness

 then,use batchSplitGchannel.py and CLAHE.py.

-Using flip.py and rotate.py to data augmentation.
+Use flip.py and rotate.py to data augmentation.

 The URL of Inception-V3 model parameters：https://storage.googleapis.com/download.tensorflow.org/models/inception_dec_2015.zip